Codecademy/docs/content/swiftui/concepts/search/search.md

 ---
 Title: 'Search'
-Description: 'A Search Interface can be easily created using the .searchable() view modifier'
+Description: 'A Search Interface can be easily created using the .searchable() view modifier.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'